A rare find in Aurich's oldest restaurant: Shakshuka inspires!

 Veröffentlicht am

-Discover the popular Aurich restaurant "Zur Börse", which inspires Shakshuka and homemade lemonade.
+Discover the popular Aurich restaurant “Zur Börse”, which delights with Shakshuka and homemade lemonade.

 Entdecken Sie das beliebte Auricher Restaurant „Zur Börse“, das mit Shakshuka und hausgemachter Limonade begeistert.

-Discover the popular Aurich restaurant "Zur Börse", which inspires Shakshuka and homemade lemonade.
+Discover the popular Aurich restaurant “Zur Börse”, which delights with Shakshuka and homemade lemonade.

-A rare find in the oldest restaurant Aurichs: Shakshuka enthusiastic!
+A rare find in Aurich's oldest restaurant: Shakshuka inspires!

-A visit to the restaurant "Zur Börse" in Aurich, Lower Saxony, not only produced delicacies, but also put a special find into the spotlight.
-The reporter of the Ostsee-Zeitung (OZ) was together with a colleague in this charming restaurant on Burgstrasse, which is very popular in the busy pedestrian zone in good weather.
-The Shakshuka court in particular stands out on the menu, an oriental delicacy that enjoys rare presence in German restaurants.
+A visit to the “Zur Börse” restaurant in Aurich, Lower Saxony, not only produced culinary delights, but also brought a special find into the spotlight.
+The reporter from the Ostsee-Zeitung (OZ) and a colleague were in this charming restaurant on Burgstrasse, which is very popular in the busy pedestrian zone when the weather is good.
+What stands out on the menu is Shakshuka, an oriental delicacy that is rarely found in German restaurants.

-With a price category of 9.50 euros for the Shakshuka and 4.50 euros for the homemade ginger-limette lemonade, the colleague's colleague decided to do this combination.
-The verdict was extremely positive: the Shakshuka held the anticipation of the colleague and inspired her noticeably.
-The reporter, who is usually picky with tomato sauces, was also taken with the court.
-The strong flavors convinced them and the court presented itself as a true highlight of the menu.
+With a price category of 9.50 euros for the Shakshuka and 4.50 euros for the homemade ginger-lime lemonade, the reporter's colleague decided on this combination.
+The verdict was extremely positive: the Shakshuka held up to the colleague's anticipation and noticeably impressed her.
+The reporter, who is usually picky about tomato sauces, was also impressed by the dish.
+The strong flavors won them over and the dish presented itself as a real highlight of the menu.

 Women's business in the restaurant

-The reporters also did not miss the grilled goat cheese with figs, thyme honey and baguette.
-This was by no means generous in terms of portioning, but it harmonized perfectly with the sweet figs and the honey.
-The price for the overall package made of goat cheese and a cherry spritzer added up to 16.50 euros.
-In addition to the great dishes, the homemade lemonade stood out as a special highlight, a refreshing drink that enjoys a clear advantage in the warm season.
+The reporters also didn't miss the grilled goat cheese with figs, thyme honey and baguette.
+This was by no means generous in terms of portioning, but it harmonized perfectly with the sweet figs and honey.
+The price for the entire package of goat cheese and a cherry spritzer totaled 16.50 euros.
+In addition to the great dishes, the homemade lemonade stood out as a special highlight, a refreshing drink that has a clear advantage in the warm season.

-The experiences of the reporters suggest that German cuisine, which already offers impressive variety of regional and national dishes, can be pleasantly expanded with such extraordinary dishes as the Shakshuka.
-As is well known, German cuisine is rich in bread and baked goods, with the pretzel considered the best-known bread specialty.
-Ingredients such as sausage and cheese also play a central role in German eating culture, which is reflected in the dishes of the restaurants, which are characterized by their diversity and quality.
+The reporters' experiences suggest that German cuisine, which already offers an impressive variety of regional and national dishes, can be pleasantly expanded with such unusual dishes as Shakshuka.
+German cuisine is known to be rich in bread and baked goods, with the pretzel being the best-known bread specialty.
+Ingredients such as sausage and cheese also play a central role in German food culture, which is reflected in the restaurant dishes, which are characterized by their variety and quality.

 An unexpected find